-- A. Each teacher is expected to engage in 2 or more inquiry cycle(s) during years they are being evaluated.
-Teachers not being evaluated are expected to engage in self evaluation and growth plan development.
-For teachers being evaluated in a given year, the first Inquiry Cycle is generally August through December/January.
-The second Inquiry Cycle is generally January/February through June.
-A final summative evaluation shall be written and provided to the teacher prior to the end of the school year (June 30). - Note: These general timelines are guidelines only and may vary in application depending upon a variety of factors, such as teacher and evaluator attendance, and observer availability. - B. Teachers shall engage in the following 4-step growth process with their observer and/or evaluator, as co-learners around a teacher's area of focus.
+- A. Each teacher is expected to engage in 2 or more inquiry cycle(s) biannually / during the years they are evaluated.
+For teachers evaluated in a given year, the first Inquiry Cycle is generally from August through December/January.
+The second Inquiry Cycle is generally from January/February through June.
+A final summative evaluation shall be written and provided to the teacher before the end of the school year (June 30). - Note: These general timelines are guidelines only and may vary in application depending upon a variety of factors, such as teacher and evaluator attendance and observer availability. - B. Teachers shall engage in the following 4-step growth process with their observer and/or evaluator as co-learners around a teacher's area of focus.